-Accountability or Apathy?
-The Missing 2015 Women’s Rights Advisory in Mirzapur Police Records
+Impact of Home Ministry Advisory: The Missing 2015 Women’s Rights Mandate in Mirzapur Police Records

 In October 2015, the Ministry of Home Affairs (MHA), Government of India, issued a landmark advisory to all States and Union Territories.
-This advisory mandated the compulsory registration of First Information Reports (FIRs) under Section 154 of the CrPC, specifically regarding crimes against women.
+It aimed to create immediate, practical change.
+Specifically, this advisory mandated the compulsory registration of First Information Reports (FIRs) under Section 154 of the CrPC.
+Moreover, it focused on crimes against women.

-Despite the gravity of this mandate, the Public Information Officer (PIO) in Mirzapur has stated that the record is “not found” because it was issued ten years ago.
+However, despite the gravity of this mandate, the Public Information Officer (PIO) in Mirzapur states that the record is “not found”.
+The PIO says the office cannot trace it because the MHA issued it ten years ago.

-The appellant, Shri Yogi M.P.
-Singh, tracked the movement of this specific RTI request through the administrative hierarchy.
-The journey of the application reveals a clear chain of command:
+Next, the appellant, Shri Yogi M.P.
+Singh, traced this RTI request through the administrative hierarchy.
+He followed the file as it moved from office to office.
+As a result, the record shows a clear chain of command:

 1. Chief Secretary, UP Government